sonejostudios/ScribusPhotoDoc/README.md

 4. __Full_PhotoDoc.py__ : This is the main script.
 It just starts each of the previous script in the right order.
 Start this script for a full PhotoDoc experience! :)

-Each script is a whole scribus script, which can be used separately.
+Each script is a whole Scribus script, which can be used separately.